 - cold agglutinin disease

 - paroxysmal cold hemoglobulinuria

 It’s a non-invasive procedure, and there’s no scarring after treatment.
 There’s also no required rest or recovery time.
-Results may begin to show in as little as a few weeks, with most people experiencing full results three months after their final treatment.
+Results may begin to show in a few weeks, with most people experiencing full results within 6 months of their final treatment.